Larsg7/todo-spring/Readme.md

 Simple Todo App written with Java Spring Boot and Angular 6 using Swagger V2.

-## Start Backend
+## Backend

-You need a mondodb database to run this sample.
+You need a mongodb database to run this sample.

 Execute inside the `todo-backend` folder, replacing the mongodb uri with the one for your mongodb instance: